 It consists of a whole number, 195, plus a decimal fraction, .6.
 (Lesson 3.)

-The digit to the right of the decimal point is not the remainder.
-It is that decimal fraction of the divisor.
+The digit to the right of the decimal point is not the remainder. .6 is that decimal fraction of the divisor.
 (Lesson 27.)

 Please "turn" the page and do some Problems.